 The cumulative Grade Point Average (GPA) is determined by dividing the total number of grade points earned in courses by the total number of credit hours attempted.
 Courses which do not generate grade points are not included in credit hours attempted (e.g., pass/unsatisfactory grades).
-The GPA is carried out to three digits past the decimal point (i.e., there is no rounding).
+The GPA is carried out to two digits past the decimal point (There is no rounding).